VHT Special 6 Ultra Guitar Amp Mods

 Add an Internal 8 Inch Speaker to the Amp Head

 I wanted to add a small speaker to the amp head to allow easy low volume practice without having to carry a separate speaker cab around.
 I initially tried to add a 5 inch speaker to the back grill area but the Jensen Mod5-30 was slightly too large to fit.
 A 4 inch speaker will fit though.
 I decided to try a downward firing 8 inch Celestion Super 8, 15 watt 8 ohm guitar speaker.
 The speaker was $27 from MCM Electronics.
 It's a "vintage" style speaker with a pretty thin magnet so it's only 3 inches deep and weighs less than 2lbs.
 It's a tight fit but it doesn't add too much weight.
 I put the speaker as far right (looking from the rear of the cabinet) as I could to prevent interference with large 6L6 output tubes.
+If you don't want to work hard to stuff an 8" speaker in there I recommend you use the great sounding Eminence 620H 6 inch hemp cone speaker.

 I had to work hard to stuff the 8 inch speaker in the cabinet so a 7 inch or smaller will fit easier.
 For the 8 inch I shortened a jigsaw blade so it was just long enough to cut through the bottom panel which is about 6/10 of an inch thick.
 I did that because at the sides of the hole you'll hit the side panels.
 The Super 8 will fit without cutting the side panels and you don't want to cut them because that would seriously weaken the cab.
 I shortened the jigsaw blade by putting it in a vise and bending the blade back and forth until it broke cleanly.
 I did have to file a little of the side panel to let the speaker drop in completely flush with the bottom of the cabinet.
 After test fitting the speaker I removed it and spray painted the cut wood with flat black paint.
 I put painters tape around the hole on the bottom to keep from getting any paint on the bottom of the cab.
 I also test fit a Weber 6"x9" guitar speaker but the big speaker magnet would interfere with big 6L6 tubes.